AleksyPL/Kapsloinator/README.md

 <h1>Idea</h1>
-I like beer, but I also like to collect something.
+I like beer, but I also like to collect things.
 My idea was to combine these two activities.
-I made a program for the presentation of bottle caps on one big photo for easier collection and showing them to my friends.
+<br>I made a program which organises bottle cap pictures into one big photo for easier review and showcasing for my friends.
-A program is using OpenCV and Boost libraries.
+<br>A program is using OpenCV and Boost libraries.

 <h1>Setup</h1><br>
 The user has to insert two paths on the program start, the first path to the source folder, and the second path for processed files.